Skip to Main Content

 Short profiles of selected Christian denominations in the U.S.

-Date Founded: Constituted in 1973 as the National Presbyterian Church.
-Changed name in 1974 to Presbyterian Church in America.
+Date Founded: PCA was constituted in 1973 as the National Presbyterian Church, then changed their name in 1974 to Presbyterian Church in America.

 Headquarters: 1700 North Brown Road, Suite 105, Lawrenceville, GA 30043